 - Training faculty and staff to engage in “peacemaking” and be role models for handling conflict

-- Vice Provost Elsa Chen continues to work on implementations of recommendations of the Task Force to Promote Informal Approaches to Conflict Resolution
+- Vice Provost Elsa Chen continues to work on implementation of recommendations of the Task Force to Promote Informal Approaches to Conflict Resolution

 - Chen has identified experts who can act as resources for individuals or groups needing mediation and dispute resolution services.
 With Interim Provost Lisa Kloppenberg, she is working on finding more external resources that we can use.